junxit/us-congress-bills-111/bill.md

       >     - **(A)** remain subject to the requirements of a classification society approved by the Secretary; and
       >     - **(B)** have on board a certificate from that society.

-  - **(2)** *Clerical amendment* The table of section at the beginning of chapter 45 of title 46, United States Code, is amended by striking the item relating to such section and inserting the following:
+  - **(2)** *Clerical amendment* The table of sections at the beginning of chapter 45 of title 46, United States Code, is amended by striking the item relating to such section and inserting the following:
 - **(f)** *Alternative safety compliance program* No later than January 1, 2017, the Secretary of the department in which the Coast Guard is operating shall prescribe an alternative safety compliance program referred to in section 4503(d) of the title 46, United States Code, as amended by this section.

 ## § 5.
 Mariner records